virteal/Inox/README.md

 out( "Hello" & _x )  ~~ output Hello3
 ```

 Note that values stays on the _data stack_ until some verb _consume_ them.
-When extra values remain, you may empty the stack down to some named value using `/some-name without-data`.
+When extra values remain, you may empty the stack down to some named value using `/some-name forget-data` or, slightly shorter, `some-name/forget-data`.

 Values